Charles1625/crop-production-ontology/Chapters/Locations.md

 *Figure 1 - The Point Class and the Types it depends on*
 ## Path
-A Path can be defined as of an ordered list of two or more Points.
+A Path can be defined as an ordered list of two or more Points.
 The use of a Path in this domain is limited, but might be of value for an observation made along a transect.
 It is possible to compute the Length of a Path from its set of Points.